Kaprun Lifts & Terrain

 For the Powderhounds, Maiskogel was the real surprise package at Kaprun.
 It is Kaprun’s real family ski hill, but with a very serious side.
 A new gondola & a modern chairlift (6 person) head up a healthy 960m vertical above town providing some wonderful piste which suits all skiers and snowboarders.
 A surface tow mid-mountain is perfect for families to enjoy the kid’s terrain park and fun-slope.

 A new gondola system connecting Maiskogel to Kitzsteinhorn started in Dec 2019, removing one of the biggest bugbears of the area - the shuttle buses.
 From experience we can say that whilst the journey is long, the new lifts make for an incredibly pleasant connection between the two areas.
-We dislike taking buses!
+However, whilst we dislike taking buses, the fastest way up to Kitzsteinhorn on a powder day is still to take the bus from Kaprun to the base at Gletscherjet 1!

 See where the new lifts went in here.

 Kitzsteinhorn has modern lifts which are continually being improved.
-A new 8-seater chair recently replaced some old surface lifts.
+A new 8-seater chair more recently replaced several old surface lifts.
 It adds to the funicular, cable car, 5 gondolas and 3 other chairlifts.
 Several surface lifts servicing the glacial areas make up the remainder of the lifts.
+Several of the chairlifts on Kitzsteinhorn serve quite short verticals - i.e. Schmiedingerbahn & Sonnenkarbahn have only about 250m of vertical.

 The linking of Kaprun to Kitzsteinhorn via gondolas from Maiskogel (removing the need for shuttle buses to the glacier) is a game changer for the area.
 The linking of lift passes to both Zell am See & Skicircus Saalbach is an absolute triumph.

-Lift Pass Linked with Zell am See & Skicircus Saalbach
+Lift Passes Linked with Zell am See & Skicircus Saalbach

-The Kaprun ski area is lift pass linked to the delightful Zell am See (also known as Schmitten) & Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
-The combined Ski ALPIN lift ticket covers the slopes of Kitzsteinhorn, Maiskogel, Schmittenhöhe, Saalbach, Hinterglemm, Leogang & Fieberbrunn.
-The difference in vertical from the base near Zell am See (760m) to the top of the ski-able area of Kitzsteinhorn (3029m) makes for an impressive 2,269m vertical across the resorts – shame you can can’t ski it all in one hit!
+The Kaprun ski area is lift-pass-linked to the delightful Zell am See (also known as Schmitten) & Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
+Day passes are valid in both Kaprun-Kitzsteinhorn & Zell ma See, and multi-day passes become the combined Ski ALPIN lift ticket which covers the slopes of Kitzsteinhorn, Maiskogel, Schmittenhöhe, Saalbach, Hinterglemm, Leogang & Fieberbrunn.
+The difference in vertical from the base near Zell am See (760m) to the top of the ski-able area of Kitzsteinhorn (3,029m) makes for an impressive 2,269m vertical across the resorts - shame you can can’t ski it all in one hit!
 It does however provide access to a total of 408km of trails and 121 ski lifts - an area comparative to the massive Ski Arlberg.

 Check out the ski trail map for Kaprun, Kitzsteinhorn & Zell am See below.